Clinton-Davis/peninsulaballet/README.md

 The whiskey drop projects heavily inspired me.

 ##### Content:
-All information and bios credited to Tracy Davis and Lielanie Beer.
+All information and bios credited to Tracy Davis and Leilani Beer .

 ##### Media:
 * [Pixabay](https://pixabay.com/)